-It is ironic that the Malvern Hills Trust asks us to protect the attractive approaches to Malvern (see photo opposite) whilst themselves considering plans that could destroy the beautiful approach from Guarlford to Barnards Green.
+It is ironic that the Malvern Hills Trust asks us to protect the attractive approaches to Malvern (see photo opposite) whilst themselves considering plans that could damage the beautiful approach from Guarlford to Barnards Green.

 Below is a timeline, with latest events at the top, outlining the debate that has been taking place.